TrellixVulnTeam/swahilipython_SCMU/Doc/library/tkinter.rst

 No distinction between standard and widget-specific options is made in this document.
 Some options don't apply to some kinds of widgets.
-Whether a given widget responds to a particular option depends on the class of the widget;
+Whether a given widget responds to a particular option depends on the kundi of the widget;
 buttons have a ``command`` option, labels do not.

 The options supported by a given widget are listed in that widget's man page, or